elkcityhazard/nmc-presentation/content/nmc-presentation/6_exporing_arcxp_data_structures.md

 {{% section %}}
 ### What I Did
-- One Foot In Front Of The Other
 - First thing I did was used the CMS
     - Created articles with the "default" theme
     - Created assets such as videos, galleries,